jozu-ai/kitops/docs/src/docs/next-steps.md

 # Next Steps with Kit

 In this guide you'll learn how to:
+* Deploy a ModelKit
 * Sign your ModelKit
 * Make your own Kitfile
 * The power of `unpack`
 * Read the Kitfile or manifest from a ModelKit
 * Tag ModelKits and keep your registry tidy

+## Deploying a ModelKit

+You can create a container or Kubernetes deployment using a ModelKit.
+See our [deployment instructions](./deploy.md).

 ## Signing your ModelKit